B.S., Natural Resources and Environmental Sciences, Concentration in Human Dimensions at University of Illinois Champaign-Urbana, 2016

 What were you doing before entering the MAPP program?

-I graduated from my undergraduate program this past May, and spent the summer working as a Policy Intern with the Farm Animal Protection Campaign at the Humane Society of the United States (HSUS).
+I graduated from my undergraduate program, and spent the summer working as a Policy Intern with the Farm Animal Protection Campaign at the Humane Society of the United States (HSUS).

 What aspects of MAPP led to your decision to join the program?